socialsensor/multimedia-geotagging/README.md

   * list topology in the [parent POM](https://github.com/Institute-Web-Science-and-Technologies/westTopologies/blob/master/pom.xml) in the modules field.
 To do so add `<module>multimedia-geolocator</module>` in the respective field.

 ## Location Estimation
-The module receives emitted tweets through RabbitMQ and adds a field named `certh:loc_set` which includes the following information:
+The module receives emitted tweets through RabbitMQ and adds a field named `certh:loc_set` which includes the following information:<br>
 `itinno:item_id`: tweet id<br>
 `location`: the estimated location format `POINT(lat lon)`<br>
 `confidence`: the confidence of the estimation<br>